mrcavalcanti/mosaicoo/docs/sources/installation/restart-grafana.md

 sudo systemctl status grafana-server
 ```

-Alternately, you can configure the Grafana server to restart at boot:
+Alternately, you can configure the Mosaicoo server to restart at boot:

 ```bash
 sudo systemctl enable grafana-server.service
 ```

-> **Note:** SUSE or OpenSUSE users may need to start the server with the systemd method, then use the init.d method to configure Grafana to start at boot.
+> **Note:** SUSE or OpenSUSE users may need to start the server with the systemd method, then use the init.d method to configure Mosaicoo to start at boot.

 ### Restart the server with init.d